Worship resources, prayers and Bible study

 Introduction

+In most places in the world this Advent you will be preparing to celebrate a Christmas the like of which you have never seen before.
 This is the first Sunday of Advent, and the first Sunday of the church liturgical year.
-It comes at a time of year when we are all looking forward to Christmas, which celebrates the unique coming to earth of God to live as Jesus in human history.
+It comes at a time of year when we are all wondering wqhat the next month will bring.
+We must not lose sight that Christmas is a celebration of something extraordianry, the coming to earth of God to live as Jesus in human history.

 At Advent we remember that our Lord Jesus will come again and we look to be ready to welcome him.
 We also remind ourselves that Christ has come and is present with us.
 It is all to easy in the rush of modern life to become preoccupied with the hurry of day to day existence and we loose our spiritual awareness.
 Advent is a good time to resolve to awaken our spiritual sight and to become conscious of God's presence.
 Wake up and watch, for it is in the darkest night that the light shines most brightly.